ChangYeop-Yang/Study-DataStructure/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bb/KruskalDemo.gif/220px-KruskalDemo.gif" />
 </p>

 * Kruskal's algorithm is a minimum-spanning-tree algorithm which finds an edge of the least possible weight that connects any two trees in the forest.[1]
 It is a greedy algorithm in graph theory as it finds a minimum spanning tree for a connected weighted graph adding increasing cost arcs at each step.
+This means it finds a subset of the edges that forms a tree that includes every vertex, where the total weight of all the edges in the tree is minimized.
+If the graph is not connected, then it finds a minimum spanning forest (a minimum spanning tree for each connected component).

 #### # Tree traversal (트리순회)